BBN-Q/QGL/doc/index.md

 ```

 which will automatically fetch and install all of the requirements.
 If you are using an anaconda python distribution, some of the requirements should be installed with "conda install" (like xxx for example).
 The packages enumerated in xxx.txt are required by QGL.

-How do you install QGL without cloning the repository?
-[Rich to do] This would be preferable for many users.

 ## Channels